dinubs/lucid/readme.md

 - [ ] Rename Map to something else, realized a little late that Map is a reserved keyword in JS
 - [ ] Particle engine
-- [ ] Entities (Think NPCs and enemies that the player can interact with)
+- [ ] Entities (Think NPCs and enemies that the player can interact with).
+- [ ] Allow adding a custom player class to the game, will be easy to do, but forgot to integrate it.